 This setup is very straightforward in Linux and a little bit complicated in Windows because of how packages are managed and installed in windows.
 Note: Ansible Tower is the enterprise offering from Ansible that provides a GUI self-service interface, REST API access, and other centralized management features including Active Directory support.
 The process to install and configure Ansible Tower in Ubuntu Server is pretty straightforward.

 For the Windows installation of Kerberos; it was not officially listed in the link how to install it.
-This is an absolutely vital part of Ansible configuration which ensures effective communication between the Ansible control server and target serves (Kerberos authentication enables you to easily authenticate against these domain-joined devices.
+This is an absolutely vital part of Ansible configuration which ensures effective communication between the Ansible control server and target serves (Kerberos authentication enables you to authenticate against these domain-joined devices easily.
 Ansible uses the pywinrm package to communicate with Windows servers over WinRM.
 It is not installed by default with the Ansible package.

 On the Ansible server, install “pywinrm” python module to support WinRM protocol.